dayjyun/tic-tac-toe/README.md

 ## Future
 More fun along the way!
-- [ ] The user choose to go second
+- [ ] The player choose to go second
 - [ ] Player can personalize their background color